alexdlaird/hookee/docs/index.rst

     hookee start

 Custom request or response plugins can be built and, when enabled, the default ``/webhook`` endpoint will utilize them.
-Or we can add additional Blueprint plugins to register endpoints of our own—see `the Plugins section <#plugins>`_ below for documentation on plugin development.
+Or you can add additional Blueprint plugins to register endpoints of your own—see `the Plugins section <#plugins>`_ below for documentation on plugin development.

 Changing the Defaults
 ---------------------

-If we find ourselves continually reusing the same args to configure ``hookee`` when starting it, we can instead just updated the config's defaults.
-For example, if we always want to reuse the same ``ngrok`` endpoint:
+If you find ourselves continually reusing the same args to configure ``hookee`` when starting it, you can instead just updated the config's defaults.
+For example, if you always want to reuse the same ``ngrok`` endpoint:

 .. code-block:: sh

     hookee --subdomain my_domain --auth "username:password" --default_route /my/path

-We can update these defaults like this:
+You can update these defaults like this:

 .. code-block:: sh